-Next on the Army schedule was Penn, and the Quakers fell, 62-7, suffering their worst defeat in over 50 years.
+Back at home, Penn was next on the Army schedule, and the Quakers fell, 62-7, suffering their worst defeat in over 50 years.

 Finally came Navy.
 After dropping their first two games by a total of only nine points, the Midshipmen had run off six straight wins, defeating Notre Dame, Penn, Purdue, Duke, Penn State and Cornell.
 They were ranked Number 2 in the nation, right behind Army.

 Although the game was originally scheduled to be played at Annapolis as had been done two years earlier, it was moved to Baltimore in an effort to sell war bonds.
 The move was a huge success: some 70,000 people attended, and bought almost $60 million of war bonds.

 With the top two teams meeting in the last game of the year, and service personnel all over the world tuning in, it is quite conceivable, as Blaik claimed, that there was more interest in this game than in any ever played up to that point.

 After Navy scored to pull to within 9-7 going into the fourth quarter, Army went to work, marching 52 yards, to extend its lead to 16-7.
 Blanchard personally gained 48 yards on seven carries.
 The clinching score came late in the game, with Davis, on a play called "The California Special," sprinting 52 yards to make the final score 23-7.